tiptoppress/category-posts-widget/readme.txt

 == Changelog ==
 = 4.1.6 =
-* Change text for excerpt more.
+* Add option to set mouse hover effects for post thumbnail.
+* Add option to change the excerpt more text.

 = 4.1.5 - February 4 2016 =
 * Support for multi sites.